-The higher rate of ignorance among respondents on impact of fuelwood smoke on the health of fish smokers maybe due to the fact that impact of fuelwood on the health of fish smokers is not fully understood.
-On the other, the minority of respondents who claimed to have knowledge on issues concerning fuelwood smoke and its consequences on the health of fish smokers by MOFA and Hen Mpoano may be due to the fact that these respondents are fish mammies who get the opportunity to attend such occasions.
+The higher rate of ignorance among respondents on impact of fuelwood smoke on the health of fish smokers maybe because the impact of fuelwood on the health of fish smokers is not fully understood.
+On the other, the minority of respondents who claimed to have knowledge on issues concerning fuelwood smoke and its consequences on the health of fish smokers by MOFA and Hen Mpoano may be because these respondents are fish mammies who get the opportunity to attend such occasions.
 However, their inability to share with fish wives (women who do the smoking) who form the majority may have also contributed to the high rate of ignorance among fish smokers.